gnugat/gnugat.github.io/_carew/posts/2015-06-03-sf-differently-part-1-introduction.md

 * filtering of items, using column name with value for parameters
 * ordering items, using a `sort` parameter

-In this series, we'll focus on filtering items.
+In this series, we'll focus on paginating items.

 Here's a valid `Request` sample:

 ```
-GET /v1/items?name=AN HTTP/1.1
+GET /v1/items?page=2&per_page=1 HTTP/1.1
 ```

 It should return a `Response` similar to: